-As discussed in Note 2 to the Consolidated Financial Statements-Relationship with Universal Health Realty Income Trust and Other Related Party Transactions, on December 31, 2021, we (through wholly-owned subsidiaries of ours) entered into an asset purchase and sale agreement with Universal Health Realty Income Trust (the "Trust").
+As discussed in Note 2 above, on December 31, 2021, we (through wholly-owned subsidiaries of ours) entered into an asset purchase and sale agreement with Universal Health Realty Income Trust (the "Trust").
 Pursuant to the terms of the agreement, which was amended during the first quarter of 2022, we, among other things, transferred to the Trust, the real estate assets of Aiken Regional Medical Center ("Aiken") and Canyon Creek Behavioral Health ("Canyon Creek").
-In connection with this transaction, Aiken and Canyon Creek (as lessees), entered into a master lease and individual property leases (with the Trust as lessor, and as amended during the first quarter of 2022), for initial lease terms on each property of approximately twelve years, ending on December 31, 2033.
+In connection with this transaction, Aiken and Canyon Creek (as lessees), entered into a master lease and individual property leases, as amended, (with the Trust as lessor), for initial lease terms on each property of approximately twelve years, ending on December 31, 2033.
 As a result of our purchase option within the Aiken and Canyon Creek lease agreements, this asset purchase and sale transaction is accounted for as a failed sale leaseback in accordance with U.S. GAAP and we have accounted for the transaction as a financing arrangement.
-Our monthly lease payments payable to the Trust will be recorded to interest expense and as a reduction of the outstanding financial liability.
-The amount allocated to interest expense will be determined using our incremental borrowing rate and will be based on the outstanding financial liability.
-In connection with this transaction, our Consolidated Balance Sheets at March 31, 2022 and December 31, 2021 reflect financial liabilities of approximately \$83 million and \$82 million, respectively, which is included in debt.
+Our lease payments payable to the Trust are recorded to interest expense and as a reduction of the outstanding financial liability, and the amount allocated to interest expense is determined based upon our incremental borrowing rate and the outstanding financial liability.
+In connection with this transaction, our Consolidated Balance Sheets at June 30, 2022 and December 31, 2021 reflect financial liabilities, which are included in debt, of approximately \$82 million as of each date.

-At March 31, 2022, the carrying value and fair value of our debt were approximately \$4.3 billion and \$4.0 billion, respectively.
+At June 30, 2022, the carrying value and fair value of our debt were approximately \$4.7 billion and \$4.3 billion, respectively.
 At December 31, 2021, the carrying value and fair value of our debt were each approximately \$4.2 billion.
 The fair value of our debt was computed based upon quotes received from financial institutions.
 We consider these to be "level 2" in the fair value hierarchy as outlined in the authoritative guidance for disclosures in connection with debt instruments.